Wall upholstery 101

 SIDES.
 For the sides, pull slightly the cloth and put one staple at the center right and one the left side.
 Look back to see it is all leveled.
 Start stapling the sides.
 Trim the excess fabric all around.

-Finally, apply the decorative trimmings of your choice.
+Finally, apply the decorative trimmings of your choice with glue.
 This operation will hide all staples.